Spring 2023 Competition Results

 Competition Rules

 Attention: Applications will be processed on a first-come, first-served basis with a maximum number of applications accepted and observed in each division.
-Registration is be exclusively online.
+Registration is exclusively online.

 1. Participants shall enter the appropriate division based upon their age as of the competition date: